Social media plays a major role in SUNY New Paltz’s efforts to stay connected with students, faculty, staff, parents, alumni and the public.

 Communities on LinkedIn tend to be smaller and focused on specialized professions.

 Many people use LinkedIn to build and publicize their resumes, but it can also accommodate interpersonal networking through professional development organizations.

 So you know what you want to say, and who you want to say it to.
 But how will you get their attention?

 There’s no simple formula for creating a “perfect” social media post, but there are lots of ways you can increase your chances of achieving your goals.

 Users scrolling through their social media feeds may be looking for something specific, but it’s more likely they’re just waiting for something to grab their attention.
 Practice stopping them in their tracks with bold, dynamic headlines and eye-catching images that provoke curiosity and wonder.

 Whether you’re just starting out with social media or an experienced account manager, using the #NPSocial hashtag is one of the best ways to join the conversation and have your voice be heard in our community.

 Use #NPSocial to reach larger audiences by adding the hashtag to all your posts, and visit the #NPSocial website at www.newpaltz.edu/npsocial to see what’s happening on our campus!

-SUNY New Paltz Social Media Guidelines - See here for further reading about the College's rules and recommendations for using social media.
+SUNY New Paltz Social Media Policy - See here for further reading about the College's rules and recommendations for using social media.